matter-labs/zksync-web-era-docs/docs/zk-stack/components/prover/circuit-testing/README.md

 The constants here are specific to the curve used, and are described in detail by code comments in the ecrecover_precompile_inner_routine.

-Finally we can call the ecrecover_precompile_innner_routine:
+Finally we can call the ecrecover_precompile_inner_routine:

 ![Code block showing ecrecover precompile](../../../../assets/images/circuit-ecrecover-precompile.png)